ashley-brown13/movie-project/README.md

     Use this space to document your thought process.
 Reserve for this part at least 30 mins!

     How did you approach this challenge?

+    I approached the challenge with excitement.
+I knew I would want to add a Redux store as my first enhancement, and I knew I wanted to moderately style the pages.

     What did you find challenging?

     Did you get stuck?

+    Not for long.
+The below image issue confused me for a moment until I found the solution.

     Why did you do what you did?
     What did you learn or found interesting?
     Did you find a bug?
 How did you fix it?

+    The images were not showing up.
+For some reason the links are not working properly.
+I figured out that if you go to the link and select the "zoomed" version of the image, that URL will work, so I created an object that stores the working URLs according to their movie ID.

     At the end of the challenge, would you have done something different, if you could do it over?